Card-Forge/forge/README.txt

 In this case you can try the following.
 Remove the background jpg picture from /res/images/ui/ folder.
 You can try using low quality pictures rather than the high quality pictures.
 Or you can try removing all of the jpg pictures from the pics folder.

+The Card Pictures disappear when you restart Forge:

+if you're running Windows 7, make sure you're running the program as an admin, otherwise no changes will be made to your system (nothing is saved).
+In Windows 7, Forge may be happier when run from somewhere in the My Documents structure, (they call them Libraries now???) or from another partition other than C:.
+The user has little permission to do much on the system drive.

 Java Issues:

 Some people that are using an early version of Java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
 Anyone having this sort of problem should de-install java 7 and install java 6 instead.